gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

-Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~gerp.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~gerp.addons.iap.models.iap.charge`) we will also be implementing the service side as an Odoo module:
+Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~gerp.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~gerp.addons.iap.models.iap.charge`) we will also be implementing the service side as an Gerp module:

 .. patch::